Satan-baba/Machine_learning_projects_and_assignments/README.md

 4) Assignment to understand data and diagnose cancer
 5) Predicting the probablity of an employee recieving managerial salary and predicting new connections in a network of emails between employees at a workplace using networkx
 6) Analysing text messages and applying machine learning model to detect spam messages

+Plese use https://nbviewer.jupyter.org if ipynb is not displayed on github.
+Put the URL link of the ipynb on https://nbviewer.jupyter.org to view the python notebook